-This program will provide grants to train current and prospective employees of businesses and not-for-profit organizations in the area south of 14th Street.
-Such grants will prioritize individuals affected by September 11th, specifically individuals who lost wages and worked below Houston Street on September 11th, providing them with the skills they need to succeed at the specific work processes found at those businesses.
+This program was intended to provide grants to train current and prospective employees of businesses and not-for-profit organizations in the area south of 14th Street.
+Such grants prioritized individuals affected by September 11th, specifically individuals who lost wages and worked below Houston Street on September 11th, providing them with the skills they needed to succeed at the specific work processes found at those businesses.

-- 1. Assistance will be in the form of grants to businesses and not-for-profit organizations south of 14th Street.
-These grants will be used for training and retraining for skills specific to the needs of these businesses, not-for-profit organizations, and employees. - 2.
-Eligible firms must employ fewer than 500 people. - 3.
-The maximum benefit will be 50% of eligible training costs. - 4.
-Groups of small firms (so-called training consortia) will be eligible applicants, and could receive a fee of up to 5% of training costs for administration. - 5.
-Up to \$10 million \$346,000 will be allocated through this program. - 6.
-This program will provide assistance to approximately 5,000 individuals.
-44
+- 1. Assistance was in the form of grants to businesses and not-for-profit organizations south of 14th Street.
+These grants were used for training and retraining for skills specific to the needs of these businesses, not-for-profit organizations, and employees. - 2.
+Eligible firms must have employed fewer than 500 people. - 3.
+The maximum benefit was 50% of eligible training costs. - 4.
+Groups of small firms (so-called training consortia) were eligible applicants, and could have received a fee of up to 5% of training costs for administration. - 5. \$337,771 was expended through this program.